 - Where do your highest-value customers prefer to shop?

 - Which messages, creative, and offers will resonate with your highest-value customers?

-With the ability to self-serve insights to quickly understand the preferences, behaviours, and attitudes of your highest-value customers, you’ll be well-equipped to develop impactful engagement strategies for every stage of the customer lifecycle.
+With the ability to self-serve insights to quickly understand the preferences, behaviors, and attitudes of your highest-value customers, you’ll be well-equipped to develop impactful engagement strategies for every stage of the customer lifecycle.

 Decide how, when, and where to engage customers based on these insights.

 The third step in the OODA framework is to decide how to proceed based on the context and considerations you’ve gathered in previous steps.